 About Duquesne’s Online Master of Science in Nursing (MSN) Program

-The Duquesne University School of Nursing is top ranked in U.S. News and World Report’s 2017 Best Online Graduate Nursing Programs.
+The Duquesne University School of Nursing is top-ranked in U.S. News and World Report’s 2017 Best Online Graduate Nursing Programs.
 The online Master of Science in Nursing program offers registered nurses the opportunity to advance in their careers and play an even greater role in providing healthcare services.
-MSN speciali3zations that are available include forensic nursing, nursing education and faculty role, and family nurse practitioner.
-For more information, visit Duquesne University’s MSN program website.
+MSN specializations that are available include forensic nursing, nursing education, and faculty role, and family nurse practitioner.